ryanwoconnor/faq.twin.villas/README.md

 Trash can be placed by the curb every Wednesday.
 Every other Wednesday is Trash and recycling.
 If you are staying during one of these days, please take the appropriate bins to the curb.
 If you are unsure if recycling is going out that day, you can either just put both bins out or check to see what the neighbors do with their bins and copy them 😀 **Trash must be bagged**

 More information on Trash and Recycling can be found [at this link.](https://www.waterfordct.org/public-works/pages/recycling-single-stream)

+#### Parking

+**Please park in the driveway and refrain from parking in the street whenever possible**.
+Please limit the number of vehicles to no more than 2 cars.
+If you do need to bring additional cars please let us know.

 #### FAQ